 Goshen College provides excellent pre-professional preparation for students interested in medicine, veterinary science, physical therapy, occupational therapy, dentistry, optometry, pharmacy, and physician’s assistant programs.
 Since course sequencing is important, any student interested in these programs should consult the pre-medical advisor or other faculty advisors in the biology, chemistry or kinesiology departments about course selection and the graduate school application process.
 The major in molecular biology/biochemistry provides a strong foundation for careers in medicine and related fields.
 The major in exercise science is good preparation for careers in physical or occupational therapy.

 Law schools want students who can think, read, write and speak well and who have some understanding of public policy and human experience.
 Minors in pre-law and political studies are described in this catalog.
-No specific major is required for law school.
-Good options include business, English, environmental science, history, PJCS, and social work.
+The history major also includes a Law concentration option; however, no specific major is required for law school admission.
+Other major choices for pre-law students could include communication; English; Peace, Justice and Conflict Studies; psychology; or social work.
 Materials for the Law School Admissions Test (LSAT) and information about law schools and pre-law internships are available from history department advisors.

 Goshen College has a close historical relationship with Anabaptist Mennonite Biblical Seminary (AMBS), Elkhart, Ind.; however, Goshen graduates attend a variety of seminaries for theological study or preparation for ministry.
 Students anticipating seminary study are counseled to complete a B.A. degree with a major in Bible and religion, English, history, sociology or psychology.
 They are also encouraged to complete a minor in theological studies and Christian ministries, serve as a Ministry Leader on campus, attend the annual spring vocation banquet at AMBS, and participate in a summer Ministry Inquiry Program internship in a congregation.

 Merry Lea Environmental Learning Center